icyparkinson/pikaclicker/readme.md

   <h2>Overview</h2>

   Pikachu Clicker is an incremental clicking game inspired by the classic <a href="https://cookie-clicker.co/">Cookie Clicker</a>.
+I love to play games and I often become addicted to clicker games so I wanted to make my own.
+It's a great way to pass the time and also brings an immediate sense of accomplishment!
+Haha!

   <h2>How It Works</h2>
  Click on Pikachu to earn Pokedollars!
 Earn enough and you can upgrade your click to become stronger.
 Keep earning pokedollars and upgrading your click to keep Pikachu happy!